ElyesD1/RiftPedia/README.md

 - **Item and Rune Information**: Shows items purchased during the match and the runes selected by the player.
 - **Summoner Spells**: Displays the summoner spells used during the match.
 - **Position Mapping**: Displays the individual position (Top, Jungle, Mid, etc.) of the player in the match.
+- **Runeterra Map View**: View the different regions in Runeterra, each with its own champions and lore.
+Click on a region to explore its champion lore and other characteristics.
+- **Champion Wiki List**: A comprehensive list of all champions, detailing their roles, skins, abilities, and passive abilities.
+Dive deeper into each champion's lore and stats.

 ## Technologies Used